CodeTly/Instructions/README.md

 third step is to select the files you want to upload.
 Now wait until it's uploaded.
 Congratulations, you submitted your solution.
 We'll recieve this file inside a folder with your name and class.

+Where can i find my challenges??

+Go to repo named challenges, Youll find your opponents there!

 #Code etiquette

 1) Try understanding what you have